-Join Richard Harrington for an in-depth discussion in this video An overview of tethered shooting, part of Tethered Shooting Fundamentals.
+Join Richard Harrington for an in-depth discussion in this video An overview of tethered shooting, part of Learning Tethered Shooting.

 Let me walk you through the general idea behind tethering.
 Now, in this case, we've got a real world scenario built here.
 We're going to be shooting some flower shots to use on a florist's website.
 We're just shooting it over a simple background.
 We've got some strobe lighting.
 Pretty straightforward stuff.
 The thing is is that with this type of shooting environment, I want to be able to take more control.
 And I really want to know that the shots are absolutely sharp.
 Well, looking through the back of the camera through the built in eyepiece, or the LCD viewfinder here, it's really hard to tell.